 Number of hand tools required is pre-determined by student numbers.
-Students are instructed in how to use the hand tools for the particular activity before use.
+Students are instructed in how to use the and tools for the particular purpose before use.
 Hand tools are inspected regularly and removed and replaced when required.
+Sandy soil (student use) and potting mix (adult use with mark wearing) are readily available for potting plants.